dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_sapi_rest.rst

     Variable x is embedded as qubit 30 and y as 31.

 Next, format the biases as shown in the :ref:`sapi_rest_submit_problem` section.
-For less simple examples you will likely need to develop encoding functions similar to those of Ocean software's :std:doc:`cloud client <oceandocs:docs_cloud/sdk_index>` package.
+For less simple examples you will likely need to develop encoding functions similar to those of Ocean software's :ref:`cloud client <index_cloud>` package.

 .. doctest:: rest_live
     :skipif: test_api_token_set == False